andrecossa5/nf-MiTo/README.md

 </tbody>
 </table>

-`--CBs_chunk_size` sets the chunk size (i.e., number of cell barcodes) into which the MT-library bam file is splitted for parallel pre-processing.
-All the other parameters control how single-cell MT-libraries are processed (N.B. when `--pp_method` is `maegatk` or `mito_preprocessing`, see [MiTo: tracing the phenotypic evolution of somatic cell lineages via mitochondrial single-cell multi-omics](https://doi.org/10.1101/2025.06.17.660165) supplementary information for a detailed breakdown of this parameters and their usage in different pre-processing pipelines).
+<span style="white-space: nowrap;">`--CBs_chunk_size`</span> sets the chunk size (i.e., number of cell barcodes) into which the MT-library
+bam file is splitted for parallel pre-processing.
+All the other parameters control how single-cell MT-libraries are processed (N.B. when <span style="white-space: nowrap;">`--pp_method`</span> is `maegatk` or `mito_preprocessing`, see [MiTo: tracing the phenotypic evolution of somatic cell lineages via mitochondrial single-cell multi-omics](https://doi.org/10.1101/2025.06.17.660165) supplementary information for a detailed breakdown of this parameters and their usage in different pre-processing pipelines).
 In general, [fgbio](https://fulcrumgenomics.github.io/fgbio/) is used for consensus sequence generation.
 Resulting consunsus reads are then processed to obtain single-cell allelic tables storing consensus UMI counts for all bases (i.e., basecalls) at each MT-genome position.
 These basecalls are annotated with different statistics (e.g., average base calling quality and consensus score).

 ### Cell Filtering parameters